 (1) Subject to this regulation, in this Division —

-“superannuation salary in respect of a contribution period” means a Gold State Super Member’s remuneration on the Member’s last selection day before the Member’s last adjustment day before the start of the contribution period.
+superannuation salary in respect of a contribution period means a Gold State Super Member’s remuneration on the Member’s last selection day before the Member’s last adjustment day before the start of the contribution period.

 (2) A Gold State Super Member’s superannuation salary in respect of a contribution period before the Member’s first adjustment day is the Member’s remuneration on the day on which he or she became a Member.